 Yes.
 Charlotte's Web has strict protocols in place to ensure customer confidence in its products.
 Not only are the products tested by a third-party lab, but customers can easily research the contents of their purchase by entering the lot number on the Charlotte's Web website and accessing the product's Certificate of Analysis.
 You'll find this brand on many lists of the best CBD oils.

 Are there other products available from Charlotte's Web?

-Charlotte's Web products are for just about everyone (including their pets).
-In addition to the oil, gummies and topicals mentioned above, the company makes high-quality CBD capsules and products for dogs that include chews, balms and unflavored drops.
+Charlotte's Web products are for just about everyone (including pets).
+In addition to the oil, gummies, and topicals mentioned above, the company makes high-quality CBD capsules and products for dogs that include chews, balms, and unflavored drops.

 Will Charlotte's Web CBD oil affect a drug test?

 Because most of Charlotte's Web's products are made from full spectrum hemp extract, they contain other cannabinoids in addition to CBD — and that includes trace amounts of THC that could show up on a drug test.
 You should know that there will always be less than 0.3% THC (the legal level in the United States) in each batch of CW hemp oil, which means they produce no intoxicating side effects.
 However, if a drug test is a concern, your best option may be the company's CBD isolate that is completely free of THC.

 Is Charlotte's Web the right brand for you?